Bauer cabinet: Election and establishment

-Election and establishment

 The government of Gustav Bauer was created under great time pressure and extraordinary circumstances.
 Early on 20 June 1919, the government of Philipp Scheidemann resigned when it was unable to agree on a common stance towards the Allied ultimatum to either sign the Treaty of Versailles or face a resumption of hostilities.
 Germany had less than five days to accept.
 It was widely feared that a refusal to sign would result in the dismemberment of the German state, occupation by foreign troops and a possible plunge into civil war.

 At a loss over how to proceed, the Scheidemann cabinet had seriously considered handing over supreme authority over Germany to the Allies.
 It had been unprepared for their complete refusal to negotiate the Treaty's terms.
 After the cabinet's resignation, it fell to President Friedrich Ebert and the majority parties of the Weimar National Assembly to create a new government and to decide whether to sign the Treaty.
 Out of this crisis emerged the Bauer cabinet.

 The parties themselves were split, with ongoing internal debates between those for and against signing.
 Under the leadership of Matthias Erzberger, the Centre Party was willing to sign provided that some "dishonourable" clauses were struck from the text, and the Social Democrats advocated a separate, parallel note of protest.
 However, the DDP, which had been most vocal among the coalition parties in opposing the Treaty, insisted on making substantial changes as the condition for its acceptance.
 It was seen as a tactical move, an attempt to preserve the appearance of a willingness to compromise whilst remaining true to their principles.

 Threats by Ebert to resign and even the readiness of SPD and Centre Party to accept the DDP's demands failed to bring the Democrats on board.
 On the morning of 21 June, the DDP forbade its members from taking positions in a new cabinet.
 This made it impossible for those in the DDP who were in favour of signing (such as Hugo Preuss and Bernhard Dernburg) to cooperate and also posed a problem for the Centre Party, which previously had refused to entertain the idea of a coalition without the DDP.
 Ebert, who had promised never to call for a cabinet based only on the SPD and Centre Party, had to give in.
-The Social Democrats in the Assembly named Eduard David, who next to Erzberger had been the member of the old cabinet most supportive of the Treaty, as candidate for head of government.
+The Social Democrats in the Assembly named Eduard David, who, next to Erzberger, had been the member of the old cabinet most supportive of the Treaty, as candidate for head of government.
 Hermann Müller, the SPD chairman, was seen as a favourite by the public.